hapax/hapax.github.io/_posts/2020-10-25-hyperlaunch.md

 If we want a window of, say, $5$ minutes, we will need an absurd number of scale heights.

+Although this flooding timescale increases when we take temperature lapse into account, it is still much too short at any reasonable height.
-I doubt the situation will improve in more realistic models, so it seems we must seal the top of the cylinder when we evacuate it, and open it when we launch.
+It seems we must seal the top of the cylinder when we evacuate it, and open it again during launch.
-This seal does not need to be particularly hardy, since the pressures at the top will be low.
-More importantly, it will need to open quickly so that the payload arrives well before the flooding timescale.
-I imagine a sort of shutter mechanism, which can be progressively opened as the payload comes through, minimising the amount of flooding.
+It will need to open quickly so that the payload arrives well before the flooding timescale; I imagine a sort of shutter mechanism, which can be progressively opened as the payload comes through.
 So now our French press-vacuum cleaner is combined with a camera!

 #### 3.2.
 Stabilising the plunger<a id="sec-3-2" name="sec-3-2"></a>